mahesh001-sys/portfolio/README.md

 # Banoth Mahesh Kumar — Portfolio Website

 Hey, I'm Mahesh — a B.Tech Information Technology graduate from Anurag University, Hyderabad (2026).
-This is my personal portfolio website where I've put together everything about me — my skills, projects, certifications, and how to reach me.
+This is my personal portfolio website where I've put together everything about me — my skills, projects, certifications, education, and how to reach me.

 I built this from scratch using plain HTML, CSS, and JavaScript.
 No frameworks, no templates — just clean code.